Signed in as:

 They could be available for rehoming to natural-rearing sponsors who will continue to raise them as part of the luckydog family and deliver their stool as needed for fecal transplant research.
 Cost to maintain them: Insurance approx. $60/mo, food approx. $240/mo.

-Due to the number of special-care sanctuary residents, we're cutting down a lot on adoptable fosters and may not have any posted on adoptapet.
-If you want adopt a holistic pet, please reach out to BrightHaven.
+Due to the number of special-care lifetime residents, we're taking feweradoptable fosters and may not have any posted on adoptapet.
+If you want to adopt a holistic pet, and we don't havea perfect match, please reach out to BrightHaven.

 Luckydog's typical adoption fees are as follows: